Spatio-temporal Lie-Poisson discretization for incompressible magnetohydrodynamics on the sphere: Lie--Poisson preserving time integrator

 \subsection{Casimir preserving scheme}

-According to Theorem \ref{th1}, we need symplectic integrator to be applied to the Hamiltonian system \eqref{hamsys}.
+According to Theorem~\ref{th1}, we need a symplectic integrator for the Hamiltonian system \eqref{hamsys}.
 We choose the simplest one among symplectic Runge-Kutta methods, which is the implicit midpoint method.
-If we denote the right hand sides of \eqref{hamsys} as
+If we denote the right-hand sides of \eqref{hamsys} by

 so that